 Nonspendable represents balances set aside to indicate items do not represent available, spendable resources even though they are a component of assets.
 Fund balances required to be maintained intact and assets not expected to be converted to cash, such as prepaids, are included.
 However, if proceeds realized from the sale or collection of nonspendable assets are restricted, committed or assigned, then Nonspendable amounts are required to be presented as a component of the applicable category.
-As of June 30, 2014 the Authority had nonspendable fund balance in the amount of \$7,313 for prepaid items.
+As of June 30, 2016 the Authority does not have any nonspendable fund balance.